Quasi-graphs, zero entropy and measures with discrete spectrum: Graph maps with zero topological entropy

-It is shown in \cite{C07} that every invariant measure on an interval map with zero topological entropy has zero measure-theoretic sequence entropy.
-We shall generalize this result in next subsection to graph maps with zero topological entropy, for details see Theorem~\ref{thm:graph-map-dis-spect}.
-In \cite{LOYZ17}, we have showed that every ergodic invariant measure on a graph map with zero topological entropy has discrete spectrum.
-The following remark show that this still can not guarantee any invariant measure has discrete spectrum in general.
+It is shown in \cite{C07} that every invariant measure for an interval map with zero topological entropy has zero measure-theoretic sequence entropy.
+We shall generalize this result in next subsection to graph maps with zero topological entropy, see Theorem~\ref{thm:graph-map-dis-spect}.
+In \cite{LOYZ17}, we have shown that every ergodic invariant measure on a graph map with zero topological entropy has discrete spectrum.
+The following example shows that in general situation it is not enough to ensure that every invariant measure has discrete spectrum.

-\begin{rem} By \cite{K67}, the Lebesgue measure is an invariant measure of the map $(x,y)\mapsto (x,y+x)$ on torus which does not have discrete spectrum, while ergodic invariant measures are the rotations of the circle which have discrete spectrum. \end{rem}
+\begin{rem} The Lebesgue measure is an invariant measure of the map $(x,y)\mapsto (x,y+x)$ on torus which does not have discrete spectrum (see, e.g., \cite{A51} or \cite{K67}), while all ergodic invariant measures come from rotations of the circle, therefore all of them have discrete spectrum. \end{rem}

 It is well known that if a dynamical system has only countably many ergodic invariant measures and each of them has discrete spectrum then any invariant measure also has discrete spectrum.
-We can generalize this result a little bit.
+This statement can be generalized slightly.

 \begin{thm} Let $(X,f)$ be a dynamical system and $\mu\in M_f(X)$.
 Let $\mu=\int_{M_f^e(X)} \nu d\rho(\nu) $ be the ergodic decomposition of $\mu$.
 Assume that there are at most countably many non-atomic ergodic invariant measures in the decomposition (i.e., we can rewrite $\mu$ as $\mu=\int_{Q} \nu d\rho(\nu)$ with set $Q\subset M_f^e(X)$ containing at most countably many non-atomic measures) and each of them has discrete spectrum.
 Then $\mu$ also has discrete spectrum. \end{thm}